piro56/Boid-Simulation-OpenGL/README.md

-# Various Assortment of Small OpenGL-Projects
+# Simulation of Boids alongside a various assortment of other smaller projects.

 ### Boid Simulation
 A medium sized project, where I simulate BOIDs. <br/>